piyarathnalakmali/Sinhala-Songs-Search-Engine/README.md

 5. Go to http://localhost:5000 to experience

 ## Data
 The dataset for the project was scraped from the website [Sinhala Song Book](https://sinhalasongbook.com/).
+Some fields in the original dataset are removed and some fields are transated to Sinhala language while preprocessing.
 The search engine contains a collection of 817 songs.
 Each song in the preprocessed data set has 7 metadata fields except lyrics.
 - Title
 - list of artists
 - list of writers